vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key3: d21a4bec02

 *** =instructions3
-Get the number of films made between 2000 and 2015 with budgets over $100 million.
+Get the title and budget of all films made between 2000 and 2015 with budgets over $100 million.
 *** =solution3
 ```{sql}
 SELECT title, budget